e-j-w/PeakCompPoisson/README.md

 Once this is done, use `make` to compile.
 Tested using g++ and GNU make on Ubuntu 16.04 and CentOS 7.

+## Use

+The `peak_comp_poisson` code takes a parameter file as its only argument.

+See the [sample parameter file](sample_parameters.dat), which contains a list of valid parameters that can be used.

 ## Credits

 Original author: Aaron Chester